NVIDIA/TensorRT-Model-Optimizer/examples/speculative_decoding/README.md

             --data $DATA \
             --num_gpu $NUM_GPU \
             --num_epochs 10 \
-            --eagle_config eagle_config.json #This is where we overwrite default eagle configs
+            --eagle_config eagle_config.json #This is where we optionally overwrite default eagle configs
 ```

 The saved modelopt checkpoint is similar in architecture to HF models.
 It can be further optimized through **ModelOpt**, e.g., PTQ and QAT.